-Thread Count
+Thread count

 Overall Comfort

-When it comes to overall comfort, the most important thing is being able to have a comfortable night’s sleep.
-Our bodies actually sweat while we sleep at night, this gets absorbed by our bedding.
-Bamboo sheets are 40% more absorbent than cotton sheets, so moisture wicks away from our skin more easily during the night resulting in more comfort while you sleep.
+Our bodies sweat while we sleep, which is absorbed by our bedding.
+Bamboo sheets are 40% more absorbent than cotton sheets.
+This means moisture wicks away from our skin more efficiently to provide a more comfortable sleep.

 Durability

-Bamboo linens get the nod when it comes to durability, however, they do require more correct care and washing.
 Generally, bamboo sheets are best washed in cold cycles and air-dried.
 Avoid chemical-based detergents and bleaches along with excessive-high heat tumble drying.

 Fabric Weave